-We then turn our attention to the study of how the 2016 election changed people's interpretation of observed xenophobic expression.
-We again hired an online panel survey company to recruit a sample of about 1,800 respondents who had previously self-identified to the firm as democrats.
-The respondents are asked to play a dictator game in which they can decide how to split \$2 between themselves and someone else.
-Our goal is to evaluate how negatively they judge someone for expressing xenophobia in private or in public, depending on the perceptions of the popularity of xenophobia in that person's area (with lower donations in the dictator game corresponding to more negative judgement).
+We then turn our attention to the study of how the 2016 election changed people's interpretation of observed xenophobic expression and their decisions to sanction it.
+We again hired an online panel survey company to recruit, in November 2018, a sample of about 1,800 respondents who had previously self-identified to the firm as Democrats.
+The respondents are asked to play a dictator game in which they decide how to split \$2 between themselves and another agent.
+Our goal is to evaluate how negatively they judge (and how they punish) someone for expressing xenophobia in private or in public, depending on the perceptions of the popularity of xenophobia in that person's area.
 We tell a recruited participant (henceforth player 1) that a participant from a previous study (player 2) donated money to a named xenophobic organization, and cross-randomize whether we tell player 1 that: i) Trump or Clinton won the election in player 2's area; and ii) player 2's donation was in private or publicly observable on a website shared with other participants from his area.
 Note that participants assigned as player 2 were real participants from the experiment described above.
 Other design elements are important to emphasize.
 Player 2 did not know he was going to be part of a dictator game in the future and player 1 was informed about this fact.
-Also, player 1 did not know that player 2's area was Pittsburgh (which would have potentially limited the size of the shifts in player 1's perceptions about Trump's popularity in player 2's area).
+Also, player 1 did not know that player 2's area was Pittsburgh (doing otherwise would have potentially limited the size of the shifts in player 1's perceptions about Trump's popularity in player 2's area).
 Finally, player 1 was not told that player 2 had been offered an incentive to donate to the organization.